SynBench: A Benchmark for Differentially Private Text Generation: Benchmark Design

-Crucially, our study focuses on the privacy leakage of real samples, without introducing canaries, i.e., out-of-distribution samples which are repeatedly inserted into the training data to induce model memorization.
-We assume a realistic but strong adversary who has access to authentic samples that might have been used in training the LLM, though it is uncertain whether these were actually included.
-Critically, the target samples are outliers relative to most of the training data, making them more vulnerable to membership inference attacks (MIA).
-In our experiments, this is realized by selecting outlier samples from the private dataset as targets, as detailed below.
-Our results reveal the extent to which LLM-generated synthetic text can expose information about private data, and we provide theoretical upper bounds for MIA under different privacy $\epsilon$ budgets to benchmark the empirical findings.
+Crucially, we study privacy leakage on \emph{real} samples without inserting canaries.
+We consider a realistic but strong adversary who has access to authentic candidate records.
+We further focus on \emph{outlier} target records, which are plausibly more vulnerable to membership inference.
+Concretely, we select outliers from each private dataset as MIA targets (see below).
+This setup quantifies how much LLM-generated synthetic text can expose private information, and we evaluate leakage empirically under varying privacy budgets $\epsilon$ against the corresponding theoretical MIA upper bounds.

-\paragraph{Membership Inference Attack} Our proposed pipeline consists of three main stages:
+\textbf{Membership Inference Attack} Our proposed pipeline consists of three main stages:

 \emph{Stage 1: Outlier Detection.} Given a private dataset $D$, we embed each sample using the same encoder as in AUG‑PE \cite{Xie2024DifferentiallyText}.
-From this embedding space, we identify extreme outliers-including the top 1\% farthest points and Local Outlier Factor (LoF) outliers \cite{breunig2000lof}-as our attack targets, denoted by $D_{\text{out}}$.
+From this embedding space, we identify extreme outliers---including the top 1\% farthest points and Local Outlier Factor (LoF) outliers \cite{breunig2000lof}---as our attack targets, denoted by $D_{\text{out}}$.
 While such outliers seldom dominate real-world attack targets, this selection simulates a worst-case scenario for auditing.

 \emph{Stage 2: Dataset Partitioning and Reference Construction.} After removing $D_{\text{out}}$ from $D$, the remaining data are split into a private subset $D_{\text{prv}}$ and an auxiliary subset $D_{\text{aux}}$ in a 1:2 ratio, maintaining identical data distributions.
 We then sample 100 subsets $\{D_{\text{prv}}^i\}_{i=1}^{100}$ from $D_{\text{prv}}$, each with a 50\% chance of including a randomly selected outlier from $D_{\text{out}}$.
 The corresponding synthetic datasets $\{\hat{D}_{\text{prv}}^i\}_{i=1}^{100}$ will be generated using $\{D_{\text{prv}}^i\}_{i=1}^{100}$ by method AUG-PE and DP-gen under different $\epsilon$ values, respectively.
 Concurrently, we generate $M=4$ reference auxiliary sets $\{D_{\text{ref}}^1,\dots,D_{\text{ref}}^4\}$, each a duplicate of $D_{\text{aux}}$.
 For each target $x\in D_{\text{out}}$, exactly two of these references include $x$, while the other two exclude it, ensuring balanced membership signals.
 We then train separate n‑gram language models on each $D_{\text{ref}}^i$~\cite{teller2000speech}.